Kong/kubernetes-ingress-controller/docs/guides/using-consumer-credential-resource.md

 # Provisioning Consumers and Credentials

-This guide walks through how to use the KongConsumer and KongCredential resources to provision Consumers and associated credentials in Kong.
+This guide walks through how to use the KongConsumer custom resource and use Secret resources to associate credentials with those consumers.
-These resources can be used to provision Consumers and associated credentials in Kong.

 ## Installation